AaltoSciComp/blog/content/2023/whisper-deployed-llms-coming.rst

 already own the hardware), being able to ensure reproducibility longer-term (since models are locally downloaded and preserved), and being able to use without various registrations.
-The downside is that the most talked about ones aren't available for local use.
+The downside is that the most popular ones ones aren't available for local use.